quantum-realm-games/quantum-forge-unity-package/Documentation~/docfx_project/articles/advanced-topics.md

 **Example**: In chess, there are 12 pieces plus empty squares (13 states total).
 Rather than creating a 13-element Basis, you could use a 2-element Basis (`empty` and `not empty`) and store the piece type in a separate, classical variable.

+Also keep the number of quantum properties small.
+There is a limit to the number of quantum properties that can exist, and interact with each other.
+At the time of writing, this limit is 20.

 ### Give Players Control
 Quantum is a powerful tool but can be difficult to understand.
 Give players access to ways to manipulate the quantum state.
 They may discover effects in your game that you didn't expect.